qq431169079/ShadowSuiteFramework/README.md

 	[i] More contributors in program; Type 'module info [MODULE NAME]' on SSF Console.

-# Requirements
+## Requirements
-+ Tested Operating Systems are Kali Linux, Linux Mint, Termux Terminal Emulator for Android, and Cygwin Terminal Emulator for Windows
++ Tested Operating Systems are Kali, Mint, Ubuntu, Termux Terminal Emulator for Android, and Cygwin Terminal Emulator for Windows

 + Not yet tested for Windows Operating Systems...